cf-toolsuite/cf-hoover/README.md

 ```
 GET /space-users
 ```
-> Provides details and light metrics for users by role within all organizations and spaces on a foundation
+> Provides details and light metrics for users by role within all organizations and spaces across all registered foundations

 Sample output
 ```